icharalamp/web2/content/home/teaching.md

 I have been an instructor of the following:

 - _Bioclimatic design of buildings and open space_.
 Hellenic Open University.
 Enviromental Design of Cities and Buildings MSc programm
+- _Management, analysis and visualisation of environmental data with R-Language_.
+Agricultural University of Athens, Greece
 - _AUA-R. R language Workshop for students, researchers and academic staff_.
-Agricultural University of Athens
+Agricultural University of Athens, Greece
 - _Agrometeorology_.
 Technological intitute of Kalamata, Greece
 - _Agricultural Meteorology_.
 Agricultural University of Athens
 - _Bioclimatology_.
-Agricultural University of Athens
+Agricultural University of Athens, Greece
 - _Bioclimatology and Bioclimatic Design of Urban Open Spaces_.
-Agricultural University of Athens.
+Agricultural University of Athens, Greece.
 Landscepe design MSc programm
 - _Geospatial analysis on decision making_.
 National School of Public Administration